kadirahq/meteor-login-state/README.md

 `<script src="https://cdn.rawgit.com/thinkholic/login-state/master/includes/login_state.js" type="text/javascript"></script>`

 Then, call `getLoginState(cookieName)` function to get loginState.
-You need to provide the `cookieName` correctly.
+You need to provide the correct `cookieName` for that.

 Here's the complete code sample;

 ```